ThDilos/ThDilos.Fox.Origin/README.md

 	When you go invisible with Active Skill 2 Hunt, wolves and polar bears will not mad at you, so that you can breed them.(You still fear the tamed wolf tho)

+	Damage dealt to Merling and Avian origin increased by 15% Damage taken from Blazeborn origin increased by 15%

 -Passive Skill 4
 	**Fluffy**